Patronics/PicaxePreprocess/readme.md

 See the Makefile for an example of advanced usage.
 When properly configured, the makefile can automatically handle preprocessing the code, compiling it, and uploading to a picaxe chip by simply invoking `make compile` and run a syntax check with `make syntax`.
 The makefile also demonstrates usage with multiple picaxe chips with separate programs in the same project directory.

-If you're interested in this project, you may also like [this similar c-style preprocessor from ParksProjets](https://github.com/ParksProjets/C-Preprocessor)
+If you're interested in this project, you may also like [this similar C-style preprocessor from ParksProjets](https://github.com/ParksProjets/C-Preprocessor).